zzzming/eds/README.md

 # eds
-A directory service for Erlang PIDs where can be stored, queried, and retrieved, and deleted (CRUD). eds
+A directory service for Erlang/Elixir PIDs where can be stored, queried, and retrieved, and deleted (CRUD). eds
 =====